Plastic ball bearings for shaft sizes from 0.125” to 1.0” diameter

 Acetal bearings with nylon cages have a temperature range of -30°C to 100°C. This range can be extended with the use of different ring and cage materials.
 PTFE can be used down to -190°C while PEEK is a good high temperature option for up to 250°C.

-Click on INFO in the rows below to display technical drawings of the bearings with load and speed data.
+Click on INFO in the rows below to display technical drawings of the miniature plastic bearings with load and speed data.
 Please note that the maximum loads and speeds are used in theoretical life calculations.
 It is recommended to use bearings at significantly less than the maximum load and speed ratings to ensure reasonable bearing life.